-This website is hosted by TSO Host within a UK data centre.
+This website is hosted within a UK data centre.

 All traffic (transferral of files) between this website and your web browser is encrypted and delivered over HTTPS.

-We also use the 3rd party Cloudflare to handle the processing of our images to the website.
-No personal data is transaferred by this provider.
+We also use the 3rd party Content Delivery Network to handle the processing of our images to the website.
+No personal data is transferred by this provider.

 THIRD PARTY DATA PROCESSORS